-- Instructions to SimaPro demo in AG2800

-- PRé Consultants (2013) SimaPro Introduction to LCA

-- PRé Consultants (2014) SimaPro Tutorial
+- Instructions to SimaPro demo in AG2800 (step by step instructions to C1) - PRé Consultants (2016) Introduction to LCA with SimaPro. - PRé Consultants (2014) SimaPro Tutorial

-C3 - C6 Own project modelling in SimaPro
+C2 - C5 Own project modelling in SimaPro

 Work in project groups.
-The remaining C3-C6 are scheduled to make sure you have time to meet a teacher to ask questions about modelling in SimaPro.
+The remaining C2-C5 are scheduled to make sure you have time to meet a teacher to ask questions about modelling in SimaPro.
 However, you also need to schedule own time with your project group in the lab, since time during scheduled computer labs will not be enough.